Copyright © 2022 Pneuma Solutions

 - Lock the Target Machine: Performs the equivalent of Windows+L.

-- View Connection Details: Provides a detailed lowdown on your connection
+- View Connection Details: Provides a detailed lowdown on your connection, as well as the target machine.
+Information includes:

 - Disconnect Session: Terminates the session.